 Mountaineering/ Climbing Boots

-Mountaineering or climbing boots are the backbone of any mountaineering expedition.
+Mountaineering or climbing boots are the backbones of any mountaineering expedition.
 They serve as the primary mode of transport and also protects you from external elements.
 A proper snug fit and boot is essential for a successful and pleasant experience in the mountains.

 The selection of the best climbing boot also depends on the warmth it provides.
 On freezing temperatures, there is nothing more important than protection from frostbite.
 There are various climbing boots available based on the technicality of the climb.